AGD Diamonds’ Sustainability Report based on GRI standards is getting first reactions from global diamond industry community

 I hope that other diamond producers that don't already do so follow the trend of releasing sustainability reports.
 The successful future of the industry might depend on it.”

-Albert Robinson, Vice President -International Business, The New Jeweller commented: “I found the report to be extremely useful and comprehensive.
+Albert Robinson, Vice President-International Business, The New Jeweller commented: “I found the report to be extremely useful and comprehensive.
 It relates to all areas of the firm's operations and includes all the relevant and most important information needed.
 It is very well designed and easy to follow."

 Aruna Gaitonde, Editor in Chief of the Asian Bureau, Rough & Polished